-1) Using index measures to form a restricted set of primary outcomes:

-b.
-In the longer-term (second and later follow-up surveys), in addition to these intermediate channels, our primary outcomes are the key firm growth measures of i) firm survival; ii) standardized z-score index of firm employment; iii) binary variable of whether firm has 10 or more workers; and iv) standardized z-score index of business profits and sales.

-2) Since we have four treatments, we will use F-tests to test for equality of the treatments, and that all treatments are jointly zero.

-3) When it comes to testing impacts on individual outcome measures, we will calculate both single-estimate p-values that can be used when comparing results for this outcome to those for the same treatment and outcome in other studies, as well as sharpened q-values that hold constant the false discovery rates when testing multiple treatments against multiple outcomes.
+- 1) Using index measures to form a restricted set of primary outcomes: - a.
+In the short-term (first follow-up) survey, the most important outcomes are the intermediate channels.
+The primary outcomes are then: i) overall business practices index of all forty-one business practices; ii) time concentration (composite score out of 13 of number of areas in which at least 5 percent of time is spent); iii) task delegation index of the average of the five delegation questions; and iv) professional business services index. - b.
+In the longer-term (second and later follow-up surveys), in addition to these intermediate channels, our primary outcomes are the key firm growth measures of i) firm survival; ii) standardized z-score index of firm employment; iii) binary variable of whether firm has 10 or more workers; and iv) standardized z-score index of business profits and sales. - 2) Since we have four treatments, we will use F-tests to test for equality of the treatments, and that all treatments are jointly zero. - 3) When it comes to testing impacts on individual outcome measures, we will calculate both single-estimate p-values that can be used when comparing results for this outcome to those for the same treatment and outcome in other studies, as well as sharpened q-values that hold constant the false discovery rates when testing multiple treatments against multiple outcomes.